 - Somerset authorities: SPD for new nuclear power station at Hinkley Point

 - Developer: promoting new settlement of Northstowe in South Cambridgeshire Core Strategy, Area Action Plan and Development Control policies DPDs

-- Leicestershire Minerals and Waste Core Strategy: advised LA
+- Minerals and Waste Local Plans: advised LA in Leicestershire, Worcestershire.

 Planning Applications / Development Management: